Farming Innovation: find out about funding

 To get funding, you must work in collaboration with a team.

-Once the competition is open, Innovate UK KTN can help you find the right people to work with (opens in new window) on your project.
+Once the competition is open, Innovate UK Business Connect can help you find the right people to work with (opens in new window) on your project.

 Which competition to apply for